 What will I study?

-- Those with HSC French will begin their sequence at Intermediate level and finish with Extended French, a course designed to further students' understanding of complex grammatical structures.
+- INTERMEDIATE FRENCH - those with sufficient background in French (to be assessed by the Head of Discipline) will begin their sequence at Intermediate level and finish with Extended French.
+Extended French is a course designed to further students' understanding of complex grammatical structures.

 Both of these pathways (each comprising 80 units of study) offer students the possibility of going on to French Honours.